Senior and Disabled Transportation

 5. Paratransit Direct Local Distribution (DLD) Funding Projections Memo (PDF)

-Electronic submission: Submit both files via email by Tuesday, February 28, 2023 to Krystle Pasco at kpasco@alamedactc.org.
+Electronic submission: Submit both files (program plan and budget tables) via email by February 28, 2025 to Krystle Pasco at kpasco@alamedactc.org.
 Hard copies are not required.

 Krystle Pasco, Senior Program Analyst